geoboom/facemask-workshop/README.md

 ## View the workshop video [here!](https://www.youtube.com/watch?v=1NeKH1Ih0pQ)

+**Note:** if you attended the workshop or cloned this repo before 18 September 2020, please type `git pull` while in the project folder to pull the latest code in which the backend is completed and everything should be working!

-The purpose of this repository is to **help you get started with the basic tools :hammer: and code :computer:** needed to follow along in the workshop.
+The purpose of this repo is to **help you get started with the basic tools :hammer: and code :computer:** needed to follow along in the workshop.
 It will also serve as the single source of truth, hosting the latest version of our facemask :mask: detector workshop material :books:.

-We hope that you will find great joy and meaning in our workshop! :joy: Consider giving this repository a star :star: if you found it helpful!
+We hope that you will find great joy and meaning in our workshop! :joy: Consider giving this repo a star :star: if you found it helpful!

 ![website sample](sample.png)